brian14708/wh-briefings/statements-releases/2021-05/2021-05-13-statement-by-press-secretary-jen-psaki-on-restart-of-colonial-pipeline-and-continued-federal-government-efforts-to-mitigate-impacts.md

 modified_time: 2021-05-13 00:23:49-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/13/statement-by-press-secretary-jen-psaki-on-restart-of-colonial-pipeline-and-continued-federal-government-efforts-to-mitigate-impacts/
 published_time: 2021-05-13 00:23:48-04:00
-title: Statement by Press Secretary Jen Psaki on Restart of Colonial Pipeline and Continued Federal Government Efforts to Mitigate Impacts
+title: "Statement by Press Secretary Jen\_Psaki on Restart of Colonial Pipeline and\
+  \ Continued Federal Government Efforts to Mitigate\_Impacts"
 ---

 Tonight’s announcement means there’s an end in sight for the supply